-This course presents the student with different aspects of patient care that are relevant to the sonographer.
-Focus is placed on patient/sonographer interaction, and patient confidentiality and HIPAA compliance.
-Students will learn patient care skills that apply to Diagnostic Medical Sonography.
-Emphasis is placed on vital signs, body mechanics for patient transfer, and care techniques for patients with tubing, standard precautions for infection control, aseptic/sterile technique, isolation techniques, and emergency medical situations.
+This course presents the student with various aspects of patient care that are relevant to the sonographer.
+Students will learn patient care skills that apply to practice as a sonographer.
+Emphasis is placed on vital signs, body mechanics for patient transfer, care techniques for patients with tubing, standard precautions for infection control, aseptic / sterile techniques, isolation techniques, and emergency medical situations.